semicolom/blog/README.md

 `make clean` Removes the .pyc files and deletes the virtualenv folder.

 `make isort` Checks your code and fixes the imports using isort.

-`make run` Will execute a runserver with development settings.

-`make makemigrations` Will execute a makemigrations with development settings.

-`make migrate` Will execute a migrate with development settings.

 ## Template theme